Astrofriend's homepage

 3D CAD design of a new 90 degree adapter for the polar scope

 Very satisfied with this design, a totally different stability compare to the earlier one I used.
 It should fit most of the SkyWatcher's polar scopes.
-Tested on EQ6 pro, HEQ5, the Star Adventurer has a smaller diameter (28.7 mm) off the finder scope someone told me, you have to put some thin plastic film in between.
+Tested on EQ6 pro, HEQ5, the Star Adventurer polar scope has a smaller diameter (28.7 mm) off the finder scope someone told me, you have to put some thin plastic film in between, a tape maybe.
 After I have tested it out in the field and if it working okay I will put the STL files here for download if you find it interesting.

-This is version 1.4 and it can be downloaded as a STL file from 3D page.
+Latest version 1_5 can be downloaded as a STL file from 3D page.

 Go Back to content